Last updated on March 9th, 2022

 Finally, I found the answer to my question.
 This is where all those promotional photos were taken.
 And no, there is really no need for Photoshop.
 The pristine colors of the water cannot be described but only shown in pictures.
 I’m definitely going to need to update my list of the top 10 beaches after this visit!

 One Foot Island had another trick up its sleeve, under the water.
-Cruising above a patch of seagrass, I noticed a sea creature that I’ve never seen before.
+Cruising above a patch of seagrass, I noticed a sea creature that I’d never seen before.
 It looked like a giant silkworm, about 4 meters long and its mouth was like one of those tunnel boring machines, just chewing up the grass like there’s no tomorrow.
 Super strange sight and a bit scary, considering the massive length of this animal.

 You haven’t been to the Cook Islands until you’ve visited Aitutaki, and you haven’t been to Aitutaki until you’ve visited the outer islets.
 What a day!

-The ride back brought with it some more singing and dancing and I learned from the local crew that every Cook Islander is a natural born performer.
+The ride back brought with it some more singing and dancing and I learned from the local crew that every Cook Islander is a natural-born performer.
 I’ve heard this before in a visit to the cultural village in Samoa, but I had to find out for myself if this statement holds in the Cook Islands as well.
-So on one of the last nights in Aitutaki, I paid a visit to a must do in every Cook Islands visit – an ‘island night’.
+So on one of the last nights in Aitutaki, I paid a visit to a must-do in every Cook Islands visit – an ‘island night’.

 An island night usually involves a lot of eating, followed by a traditional show.
 As you can see for yourself, at least the Cook Islanders on this night sure know how to sing, dance, and play with fire.
-The ladies shake their hips in classic Polynesian style and the guys shake their knees like there’s no tomorrow, in what looks like an ‘Elvis shake’ if you know what I mean.
+The ladies shake their hips in a classic Polynesian style and the guys shake their knees like there’s no tomorrow, in what looks like an ‘Elvis shake’ if you know what I mean.
 Maybe this is where The King got his moves?
 He certainly didn’t have the fire dancing skills that these guys have.

 The last of my days on Aitutaki were spent lazing around on this beachfront deck at Rino’s Motel.
 Calling this place a motel is really a poor choice of words because I’ve never been to a motel like this before.
 This very deck is where I’m writing to you these words from and it’s time for me to go and catch some sun!
 See you next week, where we’ll explore the ‘big island’ – Rarotonga!